 Anorexia and its impacts can become so complex that it can be difficult for non-sufferers to understand.
 So, in order to cover all areas and to keep it simple, I’m going to keep this relatively short.
 This is by no means a definitive list nor is it true of all those who suffer from anorexia nervosa.

 My memory has been severely impacted.

 Although I was completely unable to focus and retain basic information while actively starving myself, I’ve found little improvement during recovery.
 When I was working I could barely remember driving there.
 Now I find myself relying on one-too-many alarms just to remind me to eat or take medication.

 My short-term memory is by far the worst.
 I find myself having the same conversations with my partner over and over until he’s exhausted trying to explain that we’ve talked about it already.

 It never ceases to amaze people just how quickly I can forget something.

 I’ve suffered from low moods and anxiety for years now, possibly before the eating disorder.
-But the depression and anxiety that co-exist with anorexia nervosa leave you in a horrible, horrible place.
+But the depression and anxiety that co-exist with anorexia nervosa leaves you in a horrible, horrible place.
 The anxiety keeps me up at night, while the depression begs me to sleep.
-I’m exhausted all the time because my body isn’t getting a peaceful sleep and the anorexic routine keeps me fixated on a waking time between five and six in the morning.
+I’m exhausted all the time because my body isn’t getting a peaceful sleep.
+But the anorexic routine keeps me fixated on waking between five and six in the morning.